Visit the Painted Mosque in Tetovo From Skopje by Public Bus

 Tetovo is often described as the cultural heart of the Albanian community in North Macedonia, with Albanian-language signs, probably more common than Cyrillic script.
 It’s also an academic hub, home to two universities, and a gateway to the Šar Mountains and the ski resort of Popova Šapka.
 That mix of cultures, politics, and geography makes it a city of real importance – and one that feels very different to Skopje.

-Here’s the details of our journey which I hope, together with the map, will be useful to you, if you plan to visit Tetovo too.
+Here are the details of our journey, which I hope, together with the map, will be useful to you if you plan to visit Tetovo too.

 Skopje to Tetovo By Bus